Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \subsubsection{Transceiver Design Challenges}

-In the following, we discuss the main transceiver design issues for FA systems. \paragraph{Channel Estimation} To fully leverage the performance gains in the spatial domain, it is crucial for FA systems to obtain accurate CSI at the transmitter/receiver.
-In general, the FAs should be moved throughout the transmitting/receiving region to measure the channel response from each point of the region.
-While an exhaustive search of all possible antenna positions could be employed, the resulting overhead will be prohibitively high for larger transmitting/receiving regions.
+In the following, we discuss the main transceiver design issues for FA systems. \paragraph{Channel Estimation} To fully leverage the performance gains in the spatial domain, it is crucial for FA systems to obtain accurate CSI at the transmitter/receiver. {In general, the FAs should be moved to measure the channel response from each point of the transmit/receive region.
+While an exhaustive search of all possible antenna positions could be employed, this is impractical for larger transmit/receive regions.
 To reduce the channel estimation overhead, various methods have been recently discussed in \cite{skouroumounis2022fluid,zhu2023modeling,wang2023estimation,ma2023compressed,zhang2023successive}.
 For example, \cite{skouroumounis2022fluid} proposed a sequential linear minimum mean square error (MMSE) channel estimator in which multiple FAs simultaneously move to equally spaced ports for channel measurements, reducing the training overhead by exploiting the spatial correlation between measured and unmeasured ports.
 In \cite{zhu2023modeling}, a field-response estimation method was presented where AoAs/AoDs and channel gains are estimated to reconstruct the channel map between the transmitter and receiver.
 The required estimation overhead is only contingent on the number of channel paths, instead of the size of the transmitting/receiving region as in the case of an exhaustive search.
 Under the assumption of perfect knowledge of the AoAs/AoDs of all channel paths, \cite{wang2023estimation} proposed to estimate the channel gains with low overhead using least-squares (LS).
 Exploiting channel sparsity in the angular domain, \cite{ma2023compressed} proposed a OMP-based approach to extract the sparse multipath channel parameters.
-The above FA channel estimation methods rely on the assumptions such as spatially slow variations \cite{skouroumounis2022fluid}, prior knowledge of AoAs/AoDs \cite{wang2023estimation}, and angular domain sparsity\cite{ma2023compressed}.
+The above FA channel estimation methods rely on assumptions such as spatially slow variations \cite{skouroumounis2022fluid}, prior knowledge of AoAs/AoDs \cite{wang2023estimation}, and angular domain sparsity\cite{ma2023compressed,10497534}.
 However, in cases where these assumptions do not hold, model mismatch may lead to significant performance loss.
-To address this issue, \cite{zhang2023successive} proposed a successive Bayesian reconstructor to find a nonparametric estimate of the FA channel.
+To address this issue, \cite{zhang2023successive} proposed a successive Bayesian algorithm to find a nonparametric estimate of the FA channel.
 In particular, the FA channels are modeled statistically and the channel uncertainty is successively eliminated using empirical kernel-based sampling and regression with a few carefully selected ports.
+Simulation results show that the proposed scheme in \cite{zhang2023successive} can achieve 50\% training overhead reduction compared with benchmark approaches.}